quicwg/base-drafts/draft-ietf-quic-transport.md

 a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.

-The CRYPTO_HS frame can be sent in different packet number spaces.
+The CRYPTO frame can be sent in different packet number spaces.
-CRYPTO_HS frames in each packet number space carry a separate sequence of handshake data starting from an offset of 0.
+CRYPTO frames in each packet number space carry a separate sequence of handshake data starting from an offset of 0.

 ## Example Handshake Flows